-Alaska Department of Division of Sport Fish Sport Fishing Harvest Record
+Alaska Department of Fish & Game Division of Sport Fish Sport Fishing Harvest Record Card

 n the information below.
-Se
+See

 is card for more instruction

 adfg.alaska.gov for more in formation.

-Name Resident Secion Inabled Veteran
+Name Resident Secion Resident D A set of Malazana

 Non-resident under 16 🗋 Resi

-AV license nurber
+Senior or DAV license number:

 OR, if youth angles, age & birthday:

-anglars r ere if this is a replacement for a nust transfer ALL harvest inforr o this card.
+Check berg if this is a replacement for a lost card(s).
+By law, anglers must fransfer ALL harvest information from the lost card(s) to this card.

 DATE of NAME OF WATER where SPECIES OF

 harvest the fish was harvested fish harvested

 Harvest Record Card